JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 Show HCA/GLA stats showing how many thousands of homes NHHT has converted to affordable rent.

 ## Refurb/Alternative to scheme underlying the CPO

+Work out how much AA receives in rental income from tenants on the estate.
+Say it should use this on refurb/maintenance instead of £100k salaries for PR managers (Tony Mainwairing).

 ![](http://35percent.org/img/wendcomp.jpg)